dylan400d/Date-changer-for-video-files/README.md

+This project was written to solve an issue with Google Photos and dates with video files.
+My digital camera produces large video files, and after compressing them with tools like HandBrake or other video compressors, the new files no longer retained the original metadata.
+As a result, the videos didn't appear in the correct order when viewed in Google Photos.
+This should work with other services too such as Amazon photos.

 In order to run this project, you need to make sure the following libraries are installed:

 - hachoir (Install via pip install hachoir)